What is FixMyStreet Pro?

 - A FixMyStreet instance for the council website, providing the council’s fault-reporting interface, and branded to look like the rest of the site

-- A variety of permissions which can be allocated to staff at a granular level
+- A variety of permissions which can be allocated to staff at a granular level, and grouped into custom roles

 - Simple channels of communication with report makers, through status updates and template responses